simayasar/simayasar.github.io/_pages/about.md

 ⏰ Applying Tag‑LLM to other scientific fields like biology, physics, or chemistry.

 ⏰ Exploring in-context learning to complement tag-based prompting.

+---

+<small><em>
+**Summary:**
+Tag‑LLM shows that large language models can be adapted to specialized scientific domains using simple input-level tags.
+This lightweight method achieves strong performance with minimal training cost and preserves the generalization ability of general-purpose LLMs.
+</em></small>

 ## References
 - [Tag-LLM: Repurposing General-Purpose LLMs for Specialized Domains (arXiv:2402.05140)](https://arxiv.org/abs/2402.05140)